idaholab/moose/modules/tensor_mechanics/doc/content/source/materials/ComputeCreepPlasticityStress.md

 # Compute Creep and Plasticity Inelastic Stress

-!syntax description /Materials/ComputeCreepPlasticityInelasticStress
+!syntax description /Materials/ComputeCreepPlasticityStress

 ## Description

-`ComputeCreepPlasticityInelasticStress` computes the stress, the consistent tangent operator (or an approximation), and a decomposition of the strain into elastic and inelastic components for a pair inelastic material models, namely creep and plasticity.
+`ComputeCreepPlasticityStress` computes the stress, the consistent tangent operator (or an approximation), and a decomposition of the strain into elastic and inelastic components for a pair inelastic material models, namely creep and plasticity.